RichardMatsen/mwb-v5-vue/README.md

 ![dashboard](static/docs/images/dashboard.jpg)

+A port of the Angular MWB project to VueJs.

 ## **Application Overview**

 A web app for reviewing test results and overall progress of a data migration project (Healthcare).